loro-dev/loro/docs/JsonSchema.md

 - `type`: just an unknown type.
 - `prop`: a property of the encoded op, it's a number.
 - `value_type`: json_unknown.
-- `value`: a string json format of `OwnedEncodeValue`
+- `value`: a string json format of `EncodeValue`

 ## Value

 In this section, we will introduction two *Value* in Loro.
 One is `LoroValue`, it's an enum of data types supported by Loro, such as the value inserted by `List` or `Map`.

-The another is `OwnedEnodeValue`, it's just used in encoding module for unknown type.
+The another is `EncodeValue`, it's just used in encoding module for unknown type.

 ### LoroValue